-You could perform feats of Predator-like badassery just by generally cloaking up and then performing a takedown or sometime the multiple takedown.
-Its downright hilarious to see yet another guy look around for you, unsure where you are, and performing yet another takedown, while you are uncloaking in the process.
+You could perform feats of Predator-like badassery just by generally cloaking up and then performing a takedown, or sometimes the multiple takedown.
+Its downright hilarious to see yet another guy look around for you, unsure where you are, and perform yet another takedown, uncloaking in the process.
 It might be highly energy consuming but it's worth it.

 The ultimate example of Jensen's epic-level face punching prowess is that, during the boss battle with Namir, with the right timing the player can trigger a takedown and kill him with a single punch to the jaw.

 Omega Ranch is a secret facility of secret facilities.
 It's patrolled regularly by guards, robots, the best electronic security that you can get...and they still get spammed by Nigerian Scam emails.

 Possibly due to how the security team keeps downloading animal porn and putting it on one of the scientists computers to mess with him.

 After you hack into Pritchard's computer, you will see his email regarding to his rejected drama script from Picus TV.
 The producer doesn't like his script about a super hacker who saves the world via desktop (like himself) and suggests that characters such as vigilante ex-cops who fight crime while trying to maintain their morals (like Jensen) are more popular.
 No wonder why he doesn't like Jensen that much.